 We have my self-designed knee and elbow protection, a lobster tail sleeve that allows the joints to bend normally but prevents them from being dislocated by a bat or a hard kick.
 Our hard sole boots have steel toe caps inside.

-Girls filter back to our suite to wait for the drone show us when our targets have left.
+Girls filter back to our suite waiting for the drone show us when our targets leave.
 For now, the area around the house is quiet.

 Nikko, “Chloe and Zi say these people are talented, at least black, which could mean either talented or homicidal psychopaths.
 Since the exploits we know about didn’t include killing anyone, and since they managed to control six adults and seven children for an extended stretch, we can assume they are powerful.”

 Katja, “Would be a bad idea to think otherwise.”